We are ready for stakeholder engagement but not issues on results - EC

 A source at the Commission told the Ghana News Agency in an interview that the Commission’s doors were opened for inclusive stakeholder dialogue but not on issues related to results petitions.

 “We run an open door policy.
-After the elections, we have met a few stakeholders including the Peace Council.
+After the elections, we have met few stakeholders including; the Peace Council.

 “All we require is that we are informed well ahead of time.
 We are an agency of the State, but not to ourselves.”